richardvenneman/appsignal-docs/source/tweaks-in-your-code/integrating-appsignal.html.md

 end
 ```

-If the first argument starts with `perform_job` this will be treated as a background job, if it starts with 'perform_action` it will be treated as an
+If the first argument starts with `perform_job` this will be treated as a background job, if it starts with `perform_action` it will be treated as an
 HTTP request.

 Before your process exits you should call `Appsignal.stop` to make sure that all data gets flushed to the agent before your process exits.
 If your process